Updated March 24, 2023

 - Servers run very fast in the system when compared with physical servers.
 We need not wait for any installations or updates to complete as in virtual machines, these things are done by service providers.
 Also, there are virtual backup tools.

 When the number of VMs is more, it is difficult to manage and create confusion.
 Also, it is difficult to add new VMs to the network once the network has sufficient virtual machines.
 If the VM in the network is not used, it takes up lots of memory and hence it is wastage.
 Also, VMs should be always monitored.

 This is a guide to the Advantages of Virtualization.
-Here we discuss the Introduction to virtualization and the advantages of virtualization.
+Here we discuss the basic concept and best 12 advantages of virtualization respectively.
 You may also look at the following articles to learn more –